Aerial cover photograph courtesy of Hilton Preston email@example.com

 I was born at the southern tip of Africa in Cape Town.
-Our family moved to New Berlin on the outskirts of Milwaukee, Wisconsin, late 1986.
-Milwaukee is located alongside the freshwaters of Lake Michigan, 307 miles (494 km) long by 118 miles (190 km) wide with a shoreline 1,640 miles (2,640 km).
+Our family moved to New Berlin on the outskirts of Milwaukee, Wisconsin, in late 1986.
+Milwaukee is located alongside the freshwaters of Lake Michigan, 307 miles (494 km) long by 118 miles (190 km) wide with a shoreline of 1,640 miles (2,640 km).
 A two-hour drive south takes you to Chicago, Illinois.
-The residences of Illinois are known as flatlanders, a reflection of their topography.
-South Eastern Wisconsin is equally flat.
+The residents of Illinois are known as flatlanders, a reflection of their topography.
+Southeastern Wisconsin is equally flat.

 My fascination with our annual pilgrimage to the Western Cape in South Africa is to enjoy the many mountain rangers and sheer majestic beauty of the landscape.
 I have written about the magnificence of Chapman’s Peak Drive, Boyes’ Drive, and the mountain passes in Franschoek.

 When driving from Cape Town to Montagu, a two-hour trip that may take three hours due to road construction, takes you across Du Toit’s Kloof, and through the Huguenot Tunnel.
 You pass through Worcester, Robertson, Ashton, and the Kogman’s Kloof Pass to arrive in Montagu.